-Scholz, Seshadri, and Khitatrakun (2006) go a step further, and examine the household-specific implications of an augmented lifecycle model.
+Scholz, Seshadri, and Khitatrakun (2006) go a step further, and examine the householdspecific implications of an augmented lifecycle model.
 We found that fewer than 20 percent of households born between 1931 and 1941, members of the original Health and Retirement Study (HRS) cohort, had less wealth than would be suggested by an optimal household-specific target.
-These targets were computed from an augmented life-cycle model with uncertain earnings, lifespan, end-of-life health shocks, supplemented with Social Security earnings records and other economic and demographic data from the HRS.
+These targets were computed from a model with incorporating uncertain earnings, uncertain lifespan, end-of-life health shocks, supplemented with Social Security earnings records and other economic and demographic data from the HRS.
 The wealth deficit of those who were undersaving was generally small.
 A critical unresolved issue, however, is the degree to which these results hold for other cohorts, particularly those born after 1941.